bpaauwe/WeatherPoly/POLYGLOT_CONFIG.md

 parameters:

 - Port : The TCP port to listen on for connections from weather software.
-- Units : If the data received is in metric units, changing this will change how the data is displayed.
-Valid settings are: 'metric', 'US', or 'UK' units.
+- Units : The units used to display the data.
+Valid settings are: 'metric', 'us', or 'uk'.
+The default is 'metric'
+- IncomingUnits: The units used by the data provider.
+Valid settings are 'metric', 'us', and 'uk'.
+Default is 'metric'.

 A mapping between the incoming data fields and the node server's nodes must be configured.
 The key is a node and data type combination and the value represents the incoming data field.
 How a data field is represented depends on the weather software.